Shwai-He/Shwai-He.github.io/_pages/about.md

 ======
-1. __Shwai He__, Run-Ze Fan, Liang Ding, Li Shen, Tianyi Zhou, Dacheng Tao, "***Merging Experts into One: Improving Computational Efficiency of Mixture of Experts***", Proceedings of The 2023 Conference on Empirical Methods in Natural Language Processing (EMNLP 2023).
+1. __Shwai He__, Run-Ze Fan, Liang Ding, Li Shen, Tianyi Zhou, Dacheng Tao, "***Merging Experts into One: Improving Computational Efficiency of Mixture of Experts***", Proceedings of The 2023 Conference on Empirical Methods in Natural Language Processing (EMNLP 2023 Oral).
 2. __Shwai He__, Liang Ding, Daize Dong, Boan Liu, Fuqiang Yu, Dacheng Tao, "***PAD-Net: An Efficient Framework for Dynamic Networks***", Proceedings of The 61st Annual Meeting of the Association for Computational Linguistics (ACL 2023).